kybr/MAT189/lecture/On-Portfolio.md

 ## On Portfolio

-Email a link to your website/portfolio to <yerkes@ucsb.edu>. **Make the subject exactly this "portfolio banana".** I will search my email for "portfolio banana" to find your link.
+**Due today:** If you have one, email a link to your website/portfolio to <yerkes@ucsb.edu>. **Make the subject exactly this "portfolio banana".** I will search my email for "portfolio banana" to find your link.
+I mean a port folio, not your business card.
+If you do not have a portfolio yet, do not email one.

+#### Elements of a portfolio

+- A bio

+- A way to contact you

+- A list of projects

+  - Each project has....

+    - Title

+    - Image

+    - Abstract / Treatment

+    - Author list

 ### Websites for Portfolio Building